allpassportstamps/allpassportstamps.github.io/_posts/2024-12-27-Antigua-Barbuda-365-Beaches.md

 The harbor was bustling with activity - massive cruise ships (up to three at a time) towered over the waterfront, while crowds of people and street vendors filled the streets below.
 We had arrived during peak tourism season, which runs from December to April during the dry season.
 True to its name, we didn't see a single drop of rain during our stay.

 What struck us most about St. John was its sharp contrast between tourist and local areas.
-The divide between Redcliffe Quay/Heritage Quay and the public market couldn't be more distinct - luxury boutiques selling Louis Vuitton and Longchamp on one side, local farmers selling cassava on the other.
+The divide between Redcliffe Quay/Heritage Quay and the public market couldn't be more distinct - luxury boutiques selling Longchamp on one side, local farmers selling cassava on the other.

 ![stjohn]({{site.baseurl}}/assets/img/antigua_barbuda/stjohn.jpeg){:width="50%"}![cruise]({{site.baseurl}}/assets/img/antigua_barbuda/cruise.jpeg){:width="50%"}